 Instructions

-- Toss 1-inch chicken pieces with brown sugar, smoked paprika, garlic powder, onion powder, cayenne, salt, olive oil, and lemon slices in 5 minutes.
+- Toss 1-inch chicken pieces with brown sugar, smoked paprika, garlic, onion, cayenne, oil and lemon for 5 minutes.

-- Whisk yogurt with dill, parsley, chives, lemon juice, olive oil, and salt, then toss with shredded cabbage to build the herby ranch slaw.
+- Whisk yogurt with dill, parsley, chives, lemon juice, oil, and salt for the herby ranch base.

-- Warm pitas briefly, stuff generously with roasted chicken, slaw, and cubed avocado — serve immediately.
+- Warm pitas briefly, stuff with chicken, slaw, and cubed avocado, then serve within 3 minutes.

 Notes